HOGA Gaharu Tea Valley (务边沉香山茶园) is not your average tea valley!

 To the antique gallery and exhibition hall with photos and information on HOGA and gaharu tea.

-HOGA Gaharu Tea Valley Product
+HOGA Gaharu Tea Valley Products

 HOGA manufactures all sorts of products at their on-site factory.

 They sell these in the Gaharu Retail Shop at the base of the valley.
+The sales promoters are knowledgeable in the products!

 At the shop, HOGA offers the following selection of Gaharu products (besides Gaharu tea):